Anise-Scented Sage | Salvia Guaranitica

 Aromatic flowering herb whose blossoms carry a soft anise note, used fresh to gently perfume salads, fruit, and light desserts.

-Flavour Profile
+Flavor Profile

 Softly aromatic, with a clear anise and licorice note, tempered by fresh green and lightly herbal undertones.